 No, it is not.
 Depriving your brain of oxygen is the last thing you want to do when recovering from a concussion.
 Unfortunately, kids are the group of people most likely to ignore warnings and do risky activities like holding their breath underwater, often at the urging of or in competition with their friends.

 As freedivers are commonly aware of, many untrained divers make the mistake of hyperventilating, or rapidly inhaling air beyond their normal capacity so that they can get as much air into their body as possible.

-Unfortunately, any beneficial effects this might have is negated by the very serious side effect of deceiving your brain into thinking it can stay underwater for longer than it actually can.
+Unfortunately, any beneficial effects this might have is negated by the very serious side effect of deceiving your brain into thinking you can stay underwater for longer than you actually can.
 What’s happening when one hyperventilates is that the carbon dioxide levels in their body drops, and CO2 levels are what the brain uses as a reference point for when it needs to breathe.

 By hyperventilating, you are forcibly causing CO2 levels in your body to drop to low levels which suppresses your urge to breathe, but just because you don’t feel the urge to breathe doesn’t mean your body doesn’t need fresh oxygen; it still does!

 The end result is that divers who hyperventilate overestimate how much time left they can remain underwater (the urge to breath is not triggering), and they then lose consciousness and drown.